 A modified payment methodology is used for device-intensive procedures (i.e., procedures done specifically to insert a device, such as a pacemaker).
 The ASC will get paid for the device but does not submit a separate line item for the device.
 The ASC would instead include the cost of the device in the procedure code and submit one line item.

 ASCs are not allowed to base price on the allowable code from the Medicare Physician Fee Schedule (MPFS).
-For example, if a device intensive procedure is performed, and the formula is to bill the Medicare allowable plus 10 percent, you may be leaving money on the table.
+For example, if a device-intensive procedure is performed, and the formula is to bill the Medicare allowable plus 10 percent, you may be leaving money on the table.
 If the 10 percent increase does not cover the cost of the device, the money will not be recouped.
 It is important to know the cost to the ASC and add the cost of the device into the allowable.

 Modifiers in the ASC

 Some modifiers used in the ASC are the same as those used by physicians, while others are unique to the ASC facility.
 ASCs have their own modifiers for a discontinued procedure.
 Modifier 73 Discontinued outpatient hospital/ambulatory surgery center (ASC) procedure prior to the administration of anesthesia is used when preparing for surgery has begun, but anesthesia has not been administered.

 Modifier 74 Discontinued outpatient hospital/ambulatory surgery centers (ASC) procedure after the administration of anesthesia is used when the procedure is terminated after anesthesia is administered.
 Plans can pay from 25 percent to 65 percent of the allowable amount, based on the modifier and documentation of how much of the service was performed.

 New modifier PT Colorectal cancer screening test; converted to diagnostic test or other procedure designates that screening colonoscopy was converted to a diagnostic or therapeutic service.
 For example, a patient presents to the ASC for a screening colonoscopy.
 He is not high-risk and has no symptoms or complaints.
 During the colonoscopy, a polyp is found in the sigmoid.